SwipedOn Visitor Management Sytem

 5. Ditch the mags, display books instead

-Nothing says neglect than those magazines with dog-eared pages that have been leafed through way beyond their publish date.
-Instead, invest in a collection of coffee table books that will stand the test of time.
-And the theme doesn’t have to be random, use this as an opportunity to show you’re a knowledgeable and cultured brand in your chosen industry.
+The best bit?
+The theme doesn’t have to be random.
+You can actually use this as an opportunity to show you’re a knowledgeable and cultured business in your chosen industry and enhance the brand experience for visitors to your workplace.
 For example, if you’re a design agency, choose books about popular artists and designers that resonate with your brand.
 Or if your brand sells outdoor gear, choose books about adventure and advances in technology of technical and sustainable textiles.

 6. Road test the furniture for comfort

-You want your furniture to be comfortable so be sure to road test it yourself before you bring it into your welcome space.
-Remember your guests won’t be kicking back for a couple of hours with Netflix so you don’t want them sinking too far into a couch and if you have older clients or visitors they’ll need a harder piece of furniture they can easily brace on to get up again.
-Choose furniture that is comfortable but not too squishy.
-And choose a layout that works with your space and doesn’t clutter it.
+Your office reception furniture needs to be comfortable so be sure to road test it yourself before you bring it into your office lobby.
+Remember your guests won’t be kicking back for a couple of hours with Netflix so you don’t want them sinking too far into a couch.
+If you have older clients or visitors they’ll need a harder piece of furniture they can easily brace on to get up again.
+Similar to the lighting in your reception area, you'll need to find the perfect balance between furniture that is comfortable yet not too squishy.

 7. Be mindful and keep the space minimal